BritishCorpse/nonsusbot/README.md

 # Graveyard
-A general purpose Discord bot.
+A Discord bot created to remove the need of filling a server up with an unnecessary amount of bots.

 Table of contents
 =================